isomerpages/mlaw-acd/_regulated-dealers/registration.md

 #### <a id="I Need Help with Registration"></a> I Need Help with Registration
 <a href="/files/Helplines_20240408.pdf" target="_blank"><img src="/images/Helplines_20240408.png"></a>

-* If you face any technical issues when using GoBusiness Licensing Portal, you may wish to refer to the [GoBusiness Licensing Portal webpage](https://www.gobusiness.gov.sg/licences){:target="_blank"} or contact [GoBusiness Licensing Portal Helpdesk](https://www.gobusiness.gov.sg/contact-us/){:target="_blank"}.
+* If you face any technical issues when using GoBusiness Dashboard, you may wish to refer to the [GoBusiness webpage](https://www.gobusiness.gov.sg/licences){:target="_blank"} or contact [GoBusiness Helpdesk](https://www.gobusiness.gov.sg/contact-us/){:target="_blank"}.

 * Regulated dealers should also visit [here](/regulation-coverage/) for information on the use of public statements relating to the registration as a regulated dealer and the Ministry of Law logo.

 #### <a id="Cancellation of Registration"></a> Cancellation of Registration

-If you do not wish to continue operating as a registered dealer (i.e. you are neither carrying on the business of regulated dealing nor business as an intermediary for regulated dealing), submit a cancellation application via the [GoBusiness Licensing Portal](https://www.go.gov.sg/GoBusiness-login){:target="_blank"}.
+If you do not wish to continue operating as a registered dealer (i.e. you are neither carrying on the business of regulated dealing nor business as an intermediary for regulated dealing), submit a cancellation application via the [GoBusiness Dashboard](https://www.go.gov.sg/GoBusiness-login){:target="_blank"}.
 Fees are not payable for cancellation application.